-Appearance - The Pacific Black Duck has a dark crown, pale head with facial stripes - one broad eye-stripe and another thinner stripe from the base of the beak, grey beak, brownish-red eyes, the body has dark brown feathers edged in cream, flight feathers are brown, pale underwing, green speculum, and olive-grey legs and feet.
+Appearance: - The Pacific Black Duck has a dark crown, pale head with black facial stripes - one broad eye-stripe and another thinner stripe from the base of the beak, grey beak, brownish-red eyes, the body has dark brown feathers edged in cream, flight feathers are brown, pale underwing, green speculum, and olive-grey legs and feet.
 Both sexes are alike but the female is usually smaller and paler.

 WWT Slimbridge Video clips: